MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-client-intune.md

 author: anaharris-ms
 ---

-# Deploy Always On VPN profile to Windows 10+ clients with Microsoft InTune
+# Deploy Always On VPN profile to Windows 10 or newer clients with Microsoft Intune

 In this how-to article, we'll show you how to use Intune to deploy Always On VPN profiles to configure the ProfileXML CSP node using a base EAP XML sample XML.